We Who Walk The Seven Ways

-I'm at work on a collection of stories about love and friendships with elder Native women.
-My memoir, Pushing up the Sky, tells the story about my out-of-the-ordinary motherhood journey.
-We Who Walk The Seven Ways focuses on the elders who came into my life after that difficult period and became the hands that informed, instructed, shaped and changed me.
+I'm at work on a collection of essays tracing my journey as a young mixed blood Native woman into elder hood.
+Pushing up the Sky, tells my motherhood story of challenge, joy and deep loss.
+We Who Walk The Seven Ways focuses on love and friendships with the elders who came into my life after that difficult period and became the hands that informed, instructed and shaped me.

 Pushing up the Sky: A Mother's Story

 A mixed blood Native American, Terra Trevor and her white husband had one child before choosing to complete their family through adoption.
 They adopted from South Korea twice: an infant with medical needs, and an older child.
 There are two stories in Terra Trevor’s personal account.
 The first is about her oldest daughter experiencing difficulty adjusting to adoption and becoming the oldest child.
 The second story is about her son, also adopted from Korea, diagnosed with a brain tumor, and how this family, or any family, must endure crises and tragedy and still find a way to go on.
 This is a story of compromises and insights, profound joy, deep suffering, and terrific rewards.
 Parenting birth and adopted children, is one theme of this book.
 Most of all, it is a story on the meaning of family, and learning to let go of expectations and to forge a new identity.

 Tending The Fire: Native Voices and Portraits

 Tending the Fire by photographer Christopher Felver with an Introduction by Linda Hogan and a foreword by Simon J. Ortiz, celebrates the poets and writers who represent the wide range of Native American voices in literature today.
 In these commanding portraits, Felver’s distinctive visual signature and unobtrusive presence capture each artist’s strength, integrity, and character.
 Accompanying each portrait is a handwritten poem or prose piece that helps reveal the origin of the poet’s language and legends.